Primary Ionization and Particle Identification with Straw Tube Detectors: Summary and Conclusions

 \section{Summary and Conclusions}

-Straw tube detectors are a type of particle detectors commonly used in high-energy physics experiments to track charged particles.
+The straw tube detectors are the type of detectors commonly used in high-energy physics experiments to track charged particles.
 They consist of thin-walled, gas-filled tubes (often made of a lightweight material) with a wire running along the central axis.
 When a charged particle passes through the tube, it ionizes the gas inside, creating free electrons and ions.
-The central wire, held at a high voltage, attracts the electrons, causing a measurable current.
-Straw tube detectors have wide range of applications due to their high precision, low mass and modularity.
+The central wire, held at a high voltage, attracts the electrons, producing a measurable current.
+The straw tube detectors have wide range of applications due to their high precision, low mass and modularity.

-The present paper evaluates the numerical studies using different gas mixtures.
-The presented simulated detector is suitable for both nuclear physics reactions and particle physics studies.
-The energy spectrum from the simulation of $^{60}$CO into $^{60}$Ni have shown the two $^{60}$Ni peaks of 1.1 and 1.3 MeV.
-The different gas mixtures using different compositions i.e., $XeCO_{2}O_{2}$::70:27:3, $XeCO_{2}N_{2}$::70:27:3, $XeHeCH_{4}$::30:55:15, $XeCO_{2}$::70:30, $XeCH_{4}$::70:30, $XeC_{5}H_{12}$::70:30 have been utilized for XTR photon production and primaries.
-The XTR yield \cite{straw24}--\cite{straw25} was found to be highest in the $XeHeCH_{4}$::30:55:15 gas mixture and the number of primaries were maximum in $XeCO_{2}O_{2}$::70:27:3 gas mixture.
-The different particles i.e., muons, pions and kaons have been shot in the detector that have been decayed into their respective products.
-These particles and their products have been identified in the detector.
-Theses studies can be useful for the future particle physics experiments to check the performance of their detectors.
+In the present paper various studies have been done using different gas mixtures.
+The simulated STT detector is suitable for cancer therapy and various particle physics studies.
+The goals of the presented studies were primary ionization and particle identification.
+Additionally, the cobalt decay was studied.
+The results show that the energy spectrum during the decay of $^{60}$CO into $^{60}$Ni showed the two gamma peaks of 1.1 and 1.3 MeV energy respectively.
+The study with $^{60}$CO is done to explore the STT's potential towards the Cobalt therapy for cancer/tumor treatment.
+The different xenon-based gas mixtures i.e., $XeCO_{2}O_{2}$, $XeCO_{2}N_{2}$, $XeHeCH_{4}$, $XeCO_{2}$, $XeCH_{4}$, $XeC_{5}H_{12}$ have been utilized for the study of primary ionization and XTR photon production.
+The xenon-based gas mixtures are essential for the production of transition radiation and primary ionization.
+The straw tube detectors are the good detectors for the XTR study and posses good tracking capabilities.
+The various studies have been done after a lot of optimization of the gas mixtures.
+The XTR yield \cite{straw24}--\cite{straw25} was found to be highest in the $XeHeCH_{4}$::30:55:15 gas mixture.
+The primary ionization in the xenon-based gas mixtures have been done as it is essential property in the gaseous detectors.
+The number of primaries were found to be maximum in $XeCO_{2}$::70:30 gas mixture.
+The gas properties like the drift velocities and longitudinal and transverse diffusion coefficients have been obtained for studying the transportation of electrons when the electric field was applied.
+The particle identification has been done with the particles such as muons, pions and kaons in the straw tube detector.
+The performed studies can be useful for the future particle physics experiments to check the performance of the straw tube detectors.